ecamo10/GENAL/README.md

 ### Fitness Function
 For this example, the function solves the minimum point of the sphere function y = sum( x^2 )
-For the Python files, the fitness function (CostFunc) is found in the GAfuncs For the Jupyter notebook, the fitness function (CostFunc) is found in the GAmain
+For the Python files, the fitness function (CostFunc) is found in the Prob For the Jupyter notebook, the fitness function (CostFunc) is found in the GAmain

 ### Process of Selection